juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 ### PV expansion {#pv-resize}

-In JuiceFS CSI driver version 0.21.0 and above, PersistentVolume expansion is supported (only dynamic PersistentVolume is supported).
+In JuiceFS CSI Driver version 0.21.0 and above, PersistentVolume expansion is supported (only dynamic PersistentVolume is supported).
 You need to specify `allowVolumeExpansion: true` in StorageClass, and specify the Secret to be used when expanding the capacity, which mainly provides authentication information of the file system, for example:

 ```yaml {8-10}
 apiVersion: storage.k8s.io/v1